Melchor de Mencos

-Melchor de Mencos is a municipality in the Petén Department of Guatemala with population 23,813.
+Melchor de Mencos is a municipality in the Petén Department of Guatemala with a population of 23,813.
 It is situated on the eastern border with Belize, and is the only major border crossing from Guatemala to Belize.

 The city was established in April 1960.
 It is named after Sergeant Major Melchor de Mencos y Varón, who in 1754 journeyed with a tiny contingent of Spanish colonial troops from what is now Antigua, Guatemala to the coast of present-day Belize, there to combat English "pirates" who had settled that region and established a self-governing community.
 A large signboard-map at the border crossing between Benque Viejo del Carmen and Melchor depicts Belize as Guatemala's eastern province, consistent with Guatemala's ongoing claim.